Correctness Forensics for Batch Speculative Decoding: Diagnosing the Ragged Tensor Problem: Design Space Analysis

 \section{Design Space Analysis}

 When sequences within a batch accept different numbers of draft tokens during verification, tensors become irregular, violating GPUs’ requirement for rectangular layouts—this is the ragged-tensor problem illustrated in Figure~\ref{fig:intro}.
 Despite batching’s centrality to production deployments, existing implementations lack a principled design that preserves output equivalence with standard decoding while scaling with batch size.
 We identify three approaches to handle raggedness: \emph{Masking}, \emph{Rollback}, and \emph{Dynamic Padding}.
-Yet, as our systematic analysis shows, current instantiations of these approaches fail to simultaneously maintain correctness and performance at scale.
-To close this gap, we first analyze the pitfalls of each approach and then introduce a correctness-first algorithmic design with explicit synchronization requirements for reliable batch speculative decoding.
+Yet, as our systematic analysis shows, current instantiations of these approaches fail to simultaneously maintain algorithmic correctness and performance at scale.
+To close this gap, we first analyze the pitfalls of each approach and then introduce the first valid batch speculative decoding with explicit synchronization requirements.